acrolinx/classic-edition-sdks/README.md

-# Acrolinx Classic Edition SDKs
+# DEPRECATED Acrolinx Classic Integration SDKs

 The following instructions and sample code will help you integrate [Acrolinx](https://www.acrolinx.com/) in Java, .NET, or C++ applications.